woudc/woudc-data-registry/migration/bps/README.md

 # Initalize WOUDC Data Registry without conda setup
 woudc-data-registry admin init -d /woudc-data-registry/woudc-data-registry/data
 ```
-# WOUDC Data File Ingest and Sync to Elasticsearch
+# WOUDC Data File Ingest and sync to Elasticsearch
 Environmental agencies around the world collect WOUDC data and generate/submit WOUDC extcsv files.
 These files can then be ingested and stored in the WOUDC Data Registry system.
 The
 `woudc-data-registry data ingest /path/to/dir` command will ingest all files contained in the